 As for their outerwear, there’s only one hard fast rule: Don’t trust anyone trying to rent you a jacket.

 Kids’ skis should come up to between their chin and their nose.
 If they spend most of their time in the flying wedge, consider something 80 cm or shorter.
 If they’re making parallel turns, move them up into the 100 cm range.

 Sizes: 105 cm, 115 cm, 125 cm

-Basically grom-ified versions of Armada’s popular terrain park skis, the Bantam and Kirti are lightweight but durable enough to withstand several seasons of your kids figuring out what it feels like to crash off – and then land off – the jumps in the mini park.
+Basically grom-ified versions of Armada’s popular terrain park skis, the Bantam and Kirti are lightweight kids skis that are durable enough to withstand several seasons of your kids figuring out what it feels like to crash off – and then land off – the jumps in the mini park.

 Sizes: 14 – 19.5

 With a size range that goes down to 14, the FireArrow will fit your kid even if you’re trying to get them skiing before they can walk.
 Nordica seems to know you’re coming, too, because they made the ski boot from a plastic that stays easy to get in and out of no matter how cold it gets.

 The shell of the Growth Spurt expands and contracts with an allen wrench, and the ski boot liner’s toe box is made from a stretchable neoprene similar to a surfing wetsuit.
 That means it will fit your kid through 3 different shoe sizes, which should get them through at least 2 seasons, unless you’re an NBA center.